ryansloan/first-empires-rpg/HowToPlay.md

 ## Hits
 A **hit** is a die showing 4-6.

-## Exploding Sixes
+## Exploding Sixes: Critical Success!
-Each die you roll showing a *6* can be rolled again.
+For each die showing **6**, roll one more die.
 This is called _exploding_.
 The result of an exploding six is added to your pool of results.
 If a 6 explodes resulting in _another_ 6, that explodes too, ad infinitum.

 **Example of exploding sixes**
 > Bonko has 3 ranks in Body, plus training in Brawl.
 When Bonko charges in to slaughter the vile skeleton army, Kai rolls 4d6, giving 2, 4, 6, 6.